Pilatch/my-resume/Curriculum-Vitae.md

 ##### 2016 - 2017

-- Addressed accessibility liabilities before public launch
+- Addressed accessibility liabilities before public launch of the xFi project
 - Defended egalitarian scrum culture from bottlenecks
 - Provided architectural guidance focused on productivity
 - Identified and facilitated solutions for technical debt